 Coates left Hull City in March 1960 and signed for Mansfield Town, who were managed by his boyhood hero and ex-Tigers player and manager Raich Carter.
 Coates was injured after only five starts for the Stags and was unable to prevent their relegation to the Fourth Division two months after his signing.
 He then spent four seasons at Field Mill where he was a first team regular thoroughout and contributed a handful of goals each season.
 When he left Mansfield Town for Notts County in July 1964 Coates had made 174 appearances for the Stags and scored 19 goals.

 Coates spent three seasons playing for Notts County in a more withdrawn left half position, captaining the first team and scoring one goal in 71 appearances.
 During his time at Meadow Lane he also studied for business qualifications and served on the Professional Footballers’ Association Committee.
-He gave up playing football in the 1967 close season and worked as a youth coach fo Notts County for five months before he was appointed to the coaching staff at Aston Villa in December 1967.
+He gave up playing football in the 1967 close season and worked as a youth coach for Notts County before being appointed to the coaching staff at Aston Villa in December 1967.
 In March 1969 he was appointed assistant coach at Leicester City, a role he performed for nine years.
 In 1978 he moved to Luton Town to work in manager David Pleat’s coaching team, a job he retained for seven years.
 After a long period scouting for various clubs, Coates was appointed to the coaching staff at Stoke City in 1994 under manager Lou Macari.
 After leaving Stoke in 1997, Coates was chief scout for Bolton Wanderers for two years, then between 1999 and 2004 he fulfilled scouting duties for Oxford United, Preston North End, Leeds United, Portsmouth, Middlesbrough and Newcastle United.
+In later life he lived on the outskirts of Leicester.

 Date/Place of Birth: 11 April 1935, Washington